cfe-lab/MiCall/CONTRIBUTING.md

         git fetch
         git checkout tags/vX.Y

-10. Check if you need to set any new settings by running `diff micall/settings_default.py micall/settings.py`.
-You will probably need to modify the version number and pipeline id, at least.
-Make sure that `production = True`.
-11. Check if the gotoh package is up to date.
-If not, install it.

-        cd /usr/local/share/MiCall/micall/alignment
-        pip3 show gotoh
-        cat setup.py  # compare version numbers
-        sudo python3 setup.py install
+10. Look for changes in [`micall_watcher.py`'s `parse_args()` function][parse_args].
+    Either look at the blame annotations at the link above, or review the changes in the new release.
+If there are new or changed settings, adjust the configuration in `/etc/systemd/system/micall_watcher.service` or
+    `/etc/micall/micall.conf`.
+If you change the configuration, reload it:

+        sudo systemctl daemon-reload

 12. Check that the kiveapi package is the same version you tested with.
 If not, do a Kive release first.

         cd /usr/local/share/Kive
-        pip3 show kiveapi
+        /usr/local/share/venv-micall/bin/pip show kiveapi
         cat api/setup.py

-13. Start the monitor, and tail the log to see that it begins processing all the runs with the new version of the pipeline.
-Before you launch, change all the working folders to be owned by the pipeline group.
+13. Start the micall_watcher service, and tail the log to see that it begins processing all the runs with the new version of the pipeline.

-        cd /usr/local/share/MiCall
-        sudo chgrp -R micall /data/miseq
-        ./MISEQ_MONITOR.py &
+        sudo systemctl start micall_watcher
+        sudo systemctl status micall_watcher
-        tail -f /data/miseq/micall.log
+        tail -f /var/log/micall/micall.log

+    If the log doesn't help, look in `/var/log/messages` on CentOS or `/var/log/syslog` on Ubuntu.

 14. Launch the basespace virtual machine, and build a new Docker image from GitHub.
 Tag it with the release number.
 See the bash scripts above for